Joycelyn Elders

-Minnie Joycelyn Elders (born Minnie Lee Jones; August 13, 1933) is an American pediatrician and public health administrator who served as Surgeon General of the United States from 1993 to 1994.
+Dr. Minnie Joycelyn Elders (born Minnie Lee Jones; August 13, 1933) is an American pediatrician and public health administrator who served as Surgeon General of the United States from 1993 to 1994.
 A vice admiral in the Public Health Service Commissioned Corps, she was the second woman, second person of color, and first African American to serve as Surgeon General.

 Elders is known for her frank discussion of her views on controversial issues such as drug legalization, masturbation, and distributing contraception in schools.
 She was forced to resign in December 1994 amidst controversy as a result of her views.
 Elders is a professor emerita of pediatrics at the University of Arkansas for Medical Sciences.

-Early life and education
+Early life

-Elders was born Minnie Lee Jones in Schaal, Arkansas, to a poor, farm sharecropping family, and was the eldest of eight children, and valedictorian of her school class.
+Elders was born Minnie Lee Jones on August 13, 1933 in Schaal, Arkansas to a poor sharecropping family.
+She was the eldest of eight children and was the valedictorian of her school class.
 The family also spent two years near a wartime shipyard in Richmond, California before returning to Schaal.
 In college, she changed her name to Minnie Joycelyn Lee.

+For a short time, she was married to federal employee Cornelius Reynolds.
+She later married Oliver Elders, a basketball coach.

+Education and military service

 In 1952, she received her B.S. degree in Biology from Philander Smith College in Little Rock, Arkansas, where she also pledged Delta Sigma Theta.
-She married briefly to Cornelius Reynolds, a Federal employee, and later to Oliver Elders, a basketball coach.
 After working as a nurse's aide in a Veterans Administration hospital in Milwaukee for a period, she joined the United States Army in May 1953 and became a second lieutenant.
 During her 3 years in the Army, she was trained as a physical therapist.
 She then attended the University of Arkansas Medical School, where she obtained her M.D. degree in 1960.
 After completing an internship at the University of Minnesota Hospital and a residency in pediatrics at the University of Arkansas Medical Center, Elders earned an M.S. in Biochemistry in 1967.

 Director of Arkansas Department of Health

 In 1987, then-governor Bill Clinton appointed Elders as Director of the Arkansas Department of Health, making her the first African-American woman in the state to hold this position.
 Some of her major accomplishments while in office include reducing the teen pregnancy rate by increasing the availability of birth control, counseling, and sex education at school-based clinics; a tenfold increase in early childhood screenings from 1988 to 1992 and a 24 percent rise in the immunization rate for two-year-olds; and an expansion of the availability of HIV testing and counseling services, breast cancer screenings, and better hospice care for the elderly.
 She also worked hard to promote the importance of sex education, proper hygiene, and prevention of substance abuse in public schools.
 In 1992, she was elected President of the Association of State and Territorial Health Officers.

+She received a Candace Award from the National Coalition of 100 Black Women in 1991.